homemade mint simple syrup in a glass bottle

 Storage and shelf life

 Store mint simple syrup in an airtight glass container in the refrigerator.
-A 1:1 syrup will keep for about 2–3 weeks, while a 2:1 rich syrup can last up to 1 month due to the higher sugar content.
+The mint syrup will keep for about 2–3 weeks.

 Variations